Marker Logo

 Erected 1949 by the National Honor Society.

 Topics and series.
 This historical marker is listed in this topic list: Education.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1848.

 Location.
 42° 14.756′ N, 83° 36.951′ W. Marker is in Ypsilanti, Michigan, in Washtenaw County.
-Marker is at the intersection of West Cross Street (Michigan Route 17) and North Adams Street, on the right when traveling west on West Cross Street.
+It is at the intersection of West Cross Street (Michigan Route 17) and North Adams Street, on the right when traveling west on West Cross Street.
 Touch for map.
 Marker is at or near this postal address: 210 W Cross St, Ypsilanti MI 48197, United States of America.
 Touch for directions.

 This property has been placed on the National Register of Historic Places by the United States Department of the Interior.

-Photographed By J. J. Prats, July 25, 2023
+Photographed by J. J. Prats, July 25, 2023

 4. Builder’s Plate, Ypsilanti High School, 1915